 ANNUAL EXHIBITION – 2018 will be the 30th exhibition presented by CMRCI.
 The dates for this event are the 24th and 25th March 2018.
-Further details will be posted on this website as events develop.
+Further details are on the tab for the Expo.

 CMRCI COMMUNITY INVOLVEMENT PROGRAM